 24. Clear / Cellophane

-This type is often confused with albino betta, but can be told apart by the cellophanes black eyes, whereas an albino has pink eyes like almost all true albino animals.
+This type is often confused with an albino betta, but can be told apart by the cellophane’s black eyes, whereas an albino has pink eyes like almost all true albino animals.

-The ‘chocolate’ naming is commonly accepted to refer to a brown bodied betta, with either yellow or orange fins, a particular variety of a bicolor basically.
+The “chocolate betta” isn’t an officially recognized type, but it is a term commonly used and accepted by many.
+The chocolate naming is commonly accepted to refer to a brown-bodied betta, with either yellow or orange fins, a particular variety of a bicolor basically.

 Under weak light, they might appear silver or brown but under stronger light, an amazing sparkling copper shine can be seen.